Local contact homology and applications: Introduction

-.2cm \acknowledgments We are grateful to Alberto Abbondandolo, Urs Frauenfelder, Viktor Ginzburg, Nancy Hingston, Alexandru Oancea, Gabriel Paternain and Otto van Koert for useful discussions regarding this paper.
-Special thanks to Alberto Abbondandolo for pointing out to us, in the beginning of this work, Ginzburg-Gurel's result in \cite{GG} and its relationship with Gromoll-Meyer's theorem and to Viktor Ginzburg for pointing out a mistake in a first draft of this paper.
-We also thank the IAS for its hospitality during part of the preparation of this work.
+\acknowledgments We are grateful to Alberto Abbondandolo, Urs Frauenfelder, Viktor Ginzburg, Nancy Hingston, Michael Hutchings, Alexandru Oancea, Gabriel Paternain and Otto van Koert for useful discussions regarding this paper.
+Special thanks to Alberto Abbondandolo for pointing out to us, in the beginning of this work, Ginzburg-Gurel's result in \cite{GG} and its relationship with Gromoll-Meyer's theorem, to Viktor Ginzburg for pointing out a mistake in a first draft of this paper, and to Michael Hutchings for identifying an issue in our attempt to define local contact homology using domain-dependent almost complex structures in a previous version of this paper.

+We thank the IAS for its hospitality and for supporting the preparation of this work.

 These results were first presented by the first author at the Workshop on Conservative Dynamics and Symplectic Geometry, IMPA, Rio de Janeiro, Brazil, August 1--5, 2011.
 He thanks the organizers for the opportunity to participate in such a great event.